brunopk/sc-rpi/doc/linux.md

 </br>

-> **The preferred way to configure the network in Raspbian OS is using Network Manager.**
+**The preferred way to configure the network in Raspbian OS is using Network Manager.**

-To check to which device is the Raspberry connected:
+**To check to which device is the Raspberry connected :**

 ```bash
 ifconfig